DvirHaberman/Octopus-SSE/README.md

 - [ ] Create some simple db table
 - [ ] Set up a simple web sever with the FLASK python framework - Local or remote
 - [ ] Server sends a simple HTML with a table representing the table you created
-- [ ] Whenever the db table is updated the mechanisem is transmitting the changes to the HTML table
+- [ ] Whenever the db table is updated the mechanisem will transmit the changes to the HTML table

+### Requirements:
+ - Python
+ - Flask framework
+ - MySQL db
+ - SSE (Server Sent Events)
+ - Transmitted data format will be JSON